Author, Andrew Gibson

 For larger international payments, it makes financial sense to consider using a money transfer company.

-The overriding feedback I have had from customers is that banks are a more costly option and can be frustrating to deal with.
+The overriding feedback I have had from customers is that banks charge a lot and can be frustrating to deal with.

 As you probably know, the bank branches in Cyprus only open for some of the day and most shut early afternoon (around 1.30 pm-2.30 pm).